Messi-Q/Smart-Contract-Dataset/README.md

         12.contract StandardToken {
         13.    using SafeMath for uint256;
         14.    mapping(address => uint256) balances;
-        15.    function transfer(address _to, uint256 _value) public returns (bool){
+        15.    function transfer(address to, uint256 value) public returns (bool) {
-        16.        balances[msg.sender] = balances[msg.sender].sub(_value);
+        16.        balances[msg.sender] = balances[msg.sender].sub(value);
-        17.        balances[_to] = balances[_to].add(_value);
+        17.        balances[to] = balances[to].add(value);
         18.        return true;
         19.    }
-        20. }
+        20.}
     ```

-For instance, the subtraction operation between the _balances[msg.sender]_ and the __value_ (line 16) is constrained by the security library function (line 2);
-we label the corresponding function _transfer_ dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+As can be seen, the subtraction operation between the _balances[msg.sender]_ and the _value_ (line 16) is constrained by the security library function (line 2).
+Thus, we label that the corresponding function _transfer_ does not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.

 #### conditionDeclaration

-case 1: If there is an addition operation (or multiplication operation) between contract variables;
-When the summation and addition factor (or the product and the multiplication factor) appear in the conditional statement (e.g.assert, require, if, while) for comparison,
-and the conditional statement appears after the addition operation (or multiplication operation);
-we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability.
+case 1: When the arithmetic operations and corresponding variables appear in the strict conditional statements (e.g., assert, require), we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.

     ```
         1.contract Overflow_fixed_assert {
         2.    uint8 sellerBalance = 0;
-    3.    function add(uint8 value) returns (uint){
+        3.    function add(uint8 value) returns (uint) {
         4.        sellerBalance += value;
         5.        assert(sellerBalance >= value);
         6.        return sellerBalance;
         7.    }
         8.}
     ```

-For instance, there is an addition operation between the _sellerBalance_ and the _value_ (line 4) ,
-and _assert_ statement contains the comparison between the result of the addition operation and the factor (line 5);
-we label the corresponding function _add_ dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+As can be seen, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and _assert_ statement contains the comparison between the r_sellerBalance_ and the _value_ (line 5).
+Thus, we label that the corresponding function _add_ does not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.

-Case 2: If there is a subtraction operation between the contract variables,
-when the minute and minus appear in the conditional statement (assert, require, if, while) for comparison,
-and the conditional statement appears before the subtraction operation;
-we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability.
+Case 2: When the subtraction operation appears in the strict conditional statement (e.g., assert, require) for comparison and the conditional statement appears before the subtraction operation, we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.

     ```
         1.contract HiroyukiCoinDark {
         2.    mapping(address => uint256) public balanceOf;
-    3.    function transfer(address _to, uint _value, bytes _data) public returns (bool) {
+        3.    function transfer(address to, uint value, bytes data) public returns (bool) {
-    4.        require(balanceOf[msg.sender] >= _value);
+        4.        require(balanceOf[msg.sender] >= value);
-    5.        balanceOf[msg.sender] = balanceOf[msg.sender] - _value;
+        5.        balanceOf[msg.sender] = balanceOf[msg.sender] - value;
-    6.        balanceOf[_to] = balanceOf[_to] + _value;
+        6.        balanceOf[to] = balanceOf[_to] + value;
-    7.        assert(msg.sender.call.value(_value)());
+        7.        assert(msg.sender.call.value(value)());
         8.        return true;
         9.    }
         10.}
     ```

-For instance, there is a subtraction operation between the _balanceOf[msg.sender]_ and the __value_ variable (line 5),
-and require statement contains the comparison between the minute and minus of the subtraction operation (line 4);
-we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+As can be seen, there is a subtraction operation between the _balanceOf[msg.sender]_ and the _value_ (line 5), and the _require_ statement contains the comparison between the _balanceOf[msg.sender]_ and the _value_ (line 4).
+Thus, we label that the corresponding function dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.

-Case 3: If there are arithmetic operations between contract variables, when the contract does not satisfy case 1 and case 2;
-we label the corresponding function exists the Integer Overflow/Underflow vulnerability.
+Case 3: When the function does not satisfy case 1 and case 2, we label the corresponding function existing the Integer Overflow/Underflow vulnerability.

     ```
         1. contract Overflow_add {
         2.    uint8 sellerBalance = 0;
-    3.    function add(uint8 value) returns (uint){
+        3.    function add(uint8 value) returns (uint) {
         4.        sellerBalance += value;
         5.        return sellerBalance;
         6.    }
         7. }
     ```

-For instance, there is an addition operation between the sellerBalance and the value variable (line 4),
-and no conditional statement to compare the two variables after the addition operation;
-we label the corresponding function _add_ exists the Integer Overflow/Underflow vulnerability, i.e., label = 1.
+As can be seen, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and no conditional statement used to constrain the two variables after the addition operation.
+Thus, we label the corresponding function _add_ existing the Integer Overflow/Underflow vulnerability, i.e., label = 1.

 ## 4 Dangerous Delegatecall
 Dangerous delegatecall vulnerability is considered as using _delegate_ as part of the conditions to perform critical operations.

 ### How to label the dangerous delegatecall vulnerability?
-We design three patterns to label the dangerous delegatecall vulnerability dataset.
+We refer to several expert patterns to label the dangerous delegatecall vulnerability.
-The first sub-pattern is **delegateInvocation** models whether there exists an invocation to _delegate_ in the function;
+1) **delegateInvocation** models whether there exists an invocation to _delegatecall_ in the function;
-The second sub-pattern is **targetCaller** that checks whether the caller of _delegate_ is the target address specified by owner;
+2) **ownerInvocation** that checks whether the caller of _delegatecall_ is the owner account;
-We label a function with dangerous delegatecall vulnerability as:**DelegatecallInvoc ∧ (!TargetCaller)**.
+We label a function with dangerous delegatecall vulnerability based on: **DelegatecallInvoc ∧ (!ownerInvocation)**.

 #### delegateInvocation
-Note that we treat those contracts with the key word of delegate as the research targets.
-As such, we design the
-pattern **delegateInvocation** to filter those functions without the key word of _delegate_.
+Note that we treat those functions with the statemnet of *delegatecall* as the research targets.
+As such, we utilize the pattern **delegateInvocation** to filter those functions without the statemnet of *delegatecall*.

-#### targetCaller
+#### ownerInvocation
-Case 1: When the _delegate_ exists in the contract, and the delegate caller is specified by the owner,
-we label the corresponding function does not exist the dangerous delegatecall vulnerability.
+Case 1: When the _delegatecall_ exists in the function and the caller is the owner account, we label that the corresponding function does not exist the dangerous delegatecall vulnerability.

    ```
-   1. contract Proxy {
+       1.contract Proxy {
        2.     address callee;
        3.     address owner;
        4.     modifier onlyOwner {
        5.           require(msg.sender == owner);
        6.          _;
        7.     }
        8.     function setCallee(address newCallee) public onlyOwner {
        9.         callee = newCallee;
        10.   }
        11.   function forward(bytes _data) public {
        12.       require(callee.delegatecall(_data));
        13.   }
-   14. }
+       14.}
    ```

-For instance, the _delegate_ caller is _callee_ (line 12), and _callee_ is the target address specified by owner,
-we label the corresponding function _forward_ does not exist the dangerous delegatecall vulnerability, i.e., label = 0;
+As can be seen, the caller of _delegatecall_ is _callee_ (line 12), and _callee_ is the target address of the owner account, we thus label that the corresponding function _forward_ does not exist the dangerous delegatecall vulnerability, i.e., label = 0;

-Case 2: When the _delegate_ exists in the contract, and the delegate caller is not specified by the owner,
-we label the corresponding function exists the dangerous delegatecall vulnerability.
+Case 2: When the _delegatecall_ exists in the function and the caller of _delegatecall_ is not the owner account, we label the corresponding function existing the dangerous delegatecall vulnerability.

     ```
-    1. contract Proxy {
+        1.contract Proxy {
         2.    address owner;
         3.    function forward(address callee, bytes _data) public {
         4.       require(callee.delegatecall(_data));
         5.    }
-    6. }
+        6.}
     ```

-For instance, the _delegate_ caller is _callee_ (line 4), and _callee_ is not the target address specified by owner,
-we label the function _forward_ exists the dangerous delegatecall vulnerability, i.e., label = 1.
+As can be seen, the caller of _delegatecall_ is _callee_ (line 4), and _callee_ is not the owner account, we thus label the function _forward_ existing the dangerous delegatecall vulnerability, i.e., label = 1.